tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide100.md

 ## Objectives

-- Create a simple Cafeteria Assistance ChatBot
+- Create a simple Cafeteria Assistance Skill
 - Create four intents
     - Create utterances
-- Add an entity and associate it with your intent for this chat bot creation.
+- Add an entity and associate it with your intent for this skill creation.
-- Define the Conversation Flow of your bot.
+- Define the Conversation Flow of your Skill.
 - Validate, train and test your Skill.

-## Create a ChatBot with Intents, Entities, Utterances and Flow
+## Create a Skill with Intents, Entities, Utterances and Flow

-### **Step 1**: Create a simple Cafeteria Assistance ChatBot
+### **Step 1**: Create a simple Cafeteria Assistance Skill

 - When our Digital Assistant is finished provisioning select the menu icon and select **Digital Assistant UI**.